auriq/essentia_docs/source/reference/manpages/udb.spec.rst

   #   up to 31 alphanumeric and '_' characters.
 The first character cannot
   #   be a digit.
   # o Subsequent lines are column specs in the form "Type[,Atr]:ColName".
-  #   Up to 255 columns can be specified.
+  #   Do not include the PKey columns here.
+Max columns is (2048 - #Pkeys).
   # o Column Types are:
   #   o S - String.
   #   o F - Double precision floating point.